cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 (...)
 ```

-here we see that for example `lamba-body` is the `rest-after-second`.
+Here we see that for example `lamba-body` is the `rest-after-second`.
 Which is indeed the case.
 If we look at:

 ```
 (fn [a b c d] (+ a b (* c d)))
 ```

 We see that everything after the second element `(a b c d) is the body.

 All the other implementations of routines that get information out of expressions are defined in the same manner.

-## Routines to manipulate expressions
+### Routines to manipulate expressions

 As seen in the definition of `eval` above, when an expression is a lambda expression (as identified by `lambda?`), we make a procedure.
 This is implemented as follows:

 ```
 (defn make-procedure [parameters body env]